ox42/express-sequelize-starter/README.md

 ## Routes
  Most of the time, you'll be working by creating new routes.
-Those are done in the routes/ directory, so take a look there first, as there is already an example file describing how the process works.
+Those are done in the routes/ directory, so start by taking a look there, as there is already an example file describing how the process works.
 Inside, you'll be able to find how to run database queries with async/await, which is just beautiful.

 ## Database and migrations
- If you want to add another table or column, you need to look at the models/ directory and add your new table definition there (as a new folder).
+ If you want to add another table or column, you need to look at the models/ directory and add your new table definition there (as a new .js file).
 Afterwards, you just create a new migration in the migrations/ directory.
-There are already examples there for an "Accounts" table, so it's very easy to create new ones just by following what's already there.
+There are already some examples there for an "Accounts" table, so it's very easy to create new ones just by following what's already presented.

  Once you have your migrations created, you can just run them with: